MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 -->

 > [!TIP]
-> Testing on the example code above showed a significant decrease in execution time when loading all normal fields versus only loading the "Standard Cost" field: from 1200 milliseconds down to 150 milliseconds.
-Performance numbers will vary depending on the machine and the setup with the SQL database.
+> Testing on the example code above showed that the execution time for loading only the "Standard Cost" field was nine times faster than loading all normal fields.
+Your performance numbers will vary depending on the machine and the setup with the SQL database.

 For performance reasons, it's not recommended to use partial records on a record that will do inserts, deletes, or copies to temporary records.
 All these operations require that the record is fully loaded out.
 So you lose the performance gains of loading fewer.
 For this reason, the feature is especially advantageous in reading-based scenarios.